giogio2305/doc/README.md

 ![annotate](https://github.com/user-attachments/assets/3fa8b41f-5019-42e1-b00f-02335683442d)

-1) **Test Specs:** we can see the test suites and their corresponding test files here.
+1) **Test Specs:** We can see the test suites and their corresponding test files here.
-2) **Tests cases:** here, we have the different test cases along with their statuses after running the automated tests.
+2) **Tests cases:** Here, we have the different test cases along with their statuses after running the automated tests.
-3) **Realtime testing interface:** it displays in real-time how the test is progressing.
+3) **Realtime testing interface:** It displays in real time how the test is progressing.
-4) **Spec file:** we have the test specification file that is currently running, along with the remaining time for the test to complete.
+4) **Spec file:** We have the test specification file that is currently running, along with the remaining time for the test to complete.
-5) **Passed Tests:** this section contains the number of tests that have passed.
+5) **Passed Tests:** This section contains the number of tests that have passed.
-6) **Failed Tests:** this section contains the number of tests that have failed.
+6) **Failed Tests:** This section contains the number of tests that have failed.
-7) **Skipped Tests:** this section displays the number of tests that have been skipped.
+7) **Skipped Tests:** This section displays the number of tests that have been skipped.
 8) **Run/Stop button:** used to run tests or stop them while they are in progress.
 9) **Identifier targeter:** used to directly target identifiers on the web page with Cypress
 10) **Screen size:** displays the current size of the test interface and is primarily used for responsive test cases.